The baby name Zev scores high on Scrabble, brings to mind a fierce creature, and shares the short, punchy style of Jax and Kai. What’s not to love?

 It sounds at home in a galaxy far, far away.
 But, of course, plenty of the character names claim traditional roots – Han as an update to John, Leia as a form of Leah, and Luke, Owen, and more as … well, Luke, Owen and more.

 Up until the 1950s, the name failed to appear in the US Social Security Administration name data.
-That means that fewer than five boys were named Zev.
+That means that fewer than five boys were named Zev annually.
 Though, of course, many may have been called Zev, especially given the tendency for immigrant families to assimilate their children’s names formally, while retaining more familiar nicknames at home.

 Today, the opposite phenomenon occurs.
 Even if we have to go back to our great-grandparents, families today are often interested in finding heritage choices for their children.